tula8891/EconoGenie/README.md

 We would like to inform you that the GitHub repository associated with the Snowflake-Mistral-RAG DevPost Challenge (https://snowflake-mistral-rag.devpost.com/) is restricted for use by judges only.

 This means that no one apart from the designated judges is permitted to access, clone, fork, or use the repository for any purpose.
-Unauthorized use or access will be considered a violation of the challenge rules and may result in disqualification or further action.

 ## Overview